Drinking Water Financial Assistance - American Rescue Plan Act (ARPA)

 - Project Ready – Projects for small and disadvantaged community waterworks that had already been identified and were ready to start

-The following table lists the number of projects and funding cap for awards made as of 1/31/2023.
+The table below lists the number of projects and funding cap for awards.

 The U.S. Department of Treasury requires projects that promote equitable outcomes and racial equity.
 The foundation of ODW’s plan, and the processes to spend or obligate the $100 million in ARPA funding, is outlined in the Drinking Water State Revolving Fund (DWSRF) Program Manual.
 ODW used the DWSRF manual and the Department of Treasury’s requirements to identify and prioritize infrastructure projects as follows: